 LiFePO4 batteries have a wide range of applications, including:

 There is no dead weight to slow you down on mobility scooters and mopeds.
-For spontaneous trips, charge your battery to less than full capacity to avoid damaging it.
+Charge your battery to less than full capacity for spontaneous trips to avoid damaging it.

-Take lightweight LiFePO4 batteries with you wherever you go (even up a mountain or off the grid) to harness the power of the sun.
+Take lightweight LiFePO4 batteries with you wherever you go (even up a mountain or off the grid) to harness the sun’s power.

 Because these are the safest and toughest lithium batteries available, they are ideal for industrial applications such as floor machines, liftgates, and more.

 In addition, lithium iron phosphate batteries power various other devices, including flashlights, electronic cigarettes, radio equipment, emergency lighting, and other items.

 While LFP batteries are less expensive and more stable than alternatives, energy density is a significant barrier to widespread adoption.
 The energy density of LFP batteries ranges between 15 and 25%.
 This changes with thicker electrodes, such as those used in the Shanghai-made Model 3, which has an energy density of 359Wh/litre.

 LFP batteries have more capacity than Li-ion batteries of comparable weight due to their long lifecycle.
 This means that the energy density of these batteries will gradually become more similar.

 Automakers such as Ford, Volkswagen, and Tesla are increasingly using LiFePO4 technology to replace nickel or cobalt formulations.
 Tesla’s recent announcement in its quarterly update is just the beginning.
 Tesla also briefly updated the 4680-battery pack, which will have increased energy density and range.
 Tesla may also use “cell-to-pack” construction to condense more cells and accommodate lower energy density.